exonum/exonum-doc/src/get-started/timestamping-tutorial.md

 endpoints:

-- For the `handle_timestamp` method we declare the `v1/timestamps/value` route, which will be used for checking whether a certain timestamping transactions exists in the blockchain.
+- For the `handle_timestamp` method we declare the `v1/timestamps/value` route, which will be used for checking whether a certain timestamping transaction exists in the blockchain.
 - For the `handle_timestamp_proof` method we declare the `v1/timestamps/proof`
   route, which will be used for getting proofs of correctness of certain